Why do we fight with our spouse?

 Amazon is a leader in e-commerce and cloud computing now but it must disrupt itself for the whole food business so that we can eat healthy food and snacks at home at the price of Mcdonald’s McChicken.

-By the way, McDonald’s does not only sell McChicken, it sells franchises, which is a system not a product,” he added.
+By the way, McDonald’s does not only sell McChicken, it sells franchises, which is a system not a product.

-Andy Grove, former chairman and CEO of Intel has said at one point in his life, “there is at least one point in the history of any company when you have to change dramatically to rise to the next performance level.
+Andy Grove, former CEO of Intel and author of “Only the Paranoid Survive” says, “there is at least one point in the history of any company when you have to change dramatically to rise to the next performance level.
 Miss that moment, and you start to decline.”

 Toys R Us filed for bankruptcy in 2017 but it doesn’t mean that parents are not buying toys for their children.
 Similarly, it’s not that Brick-and-mortar stores didn’t have the stuff in their store that we needed but the same stuff people started buying from Amazon without leaving their comfy couch at home.